OMG Optical Magnetic Gradiometer

 - Scalar Gradiometer.exe (Compiled Windows Labview 2020); Requires support drivers: LV2020 64bit Runtime and NI VISA

 Plug it in, and wait for the sensor to warm up.
 The status light blinks according to the sensor status:

 The status code is also reported as the status byte in the data stream:

 In text mode, the first column is the sequence number that should be sequential; this is useful to make sure you aren't missing points.
 The second column is the total magnetic field in nanotesla.
+The third column is the total field gradient in nT/cm.
 The last column is the status code.